 Getting comfortable in bed can be tricky when you’re pregnant.

-We suggest using pillows to elevate your legs when sleeping on your back.
+We suggest using pillows to elevate your legs when sleeping on your back (which should be only during the first trimester).
 When you turn on your side, place a pillow between your legs to take pressure off your hips and another pillow under your stomach to keep your body in a comfortable position.

 Experiment with different positions and find one that works best for you.
 Be sure to try out different pillows for your neck and head, too.
 You may have slept with one type of pillow all your life, but when you get pregnant, your preference may change.